-The Canterbury Region of UN Youth was established in late 2002.
-The Region has developed an extensive Model UN Programme, particularly at a secondary level.
-A number of previous and current national office holders originate from Canterbury.
-The Canterbury region encompasses Christchurch, Nelson, Marlborough, West Coast and everywhere in-between.
-We hold events for high school students in Christchurch, Greymouth and Nelson, and University events in Christchurch.
-Alongside our Regional Council, we have a number of High School Ambassadors who organise and promote Model UN events within their schools.
+The Canterbury Region was established in late 2002.
+The Region has developed an extensive Model UN Programme, particularly at a secondary school level.
+The Canterbury region encompasses Christchurch, Nelson, Marlborough, West Coast and everywhere in-between, holding events for high school students in Christchurch, Greymouth and Nelson.